Tips, Tricks, and Hacks for Your Work-From-Home Office Space

 According to verywellfit.com, "Health authorities including the CDC recommend at least 150 minutes per week of moderate-intensity exercise such as brisk walking."
 If you incorporate a minimum of 10-minutes per walk during every lunch break during the week, "you will have achieved the minimum requirement to help combat the health risks of inactivity and obesity."

 Take it easy on yourself

 You may never have the home office of your dreams.
 But you can set yourself up for success.
-Remember that everyone is adapting to their “new normal” these days.
+First, remember that everyone is adapting to their "new normal" these days.

 Do the best you can with what you have, and always be on the lookout for improving your setup over time as you learn what works best for you.
 Not everyone works at the same pace or under the same circumstances.
 However, if you learn more about yourself, what makes you tick, and what habits help you function best, you will continue to do your best work.